Self-Equivalent Voting Rules: Abstract

 \section{Abstract}

-In this paper, I introduce a novel stability axiom for stochastic voting rules, called \hyperref[s]{self-equivalence}, by which a society considering whether to replace its voting rule using itself will choose not do so.
-I then show that under the unrestricted strict preference domain, a voting rule satisfying the democratic principles of \hyperref[a]{anonymity}, \hyperref[o]{optimality}, \hyperref[m]{monotonicity}, and \hyperref[n]{neutrality} is \hyperref[s]{self-equivalent} if and only if it assigns to every voter equal probability of being a dictator (i.e., \hyperref[p]{uniform random dictatorship}).
+In this paper, I introduce a novel stability axiom for stochastic voting rules, called \hyperref[s]{self-equivalence}, by which a society considering whether to replace its voting rule using itself will choose not to do so.
+I then show that under the unrestricted strict preference domain, the unique voting rule satisfying the democratic principles of \hyperref[a]{anonymity}, \hyperref[o]{optimality}, \hyperref[m]{monotonicity}, and \hyperref[n]{neutrality} as well as the stability principle of \hyperref[s]{self-equivalence} must assign to every voter equal probability of being a dictator (i.e., \hyperref[p]{uniform random dictatorship}).
 Thus, any society that desires stability and adheres to the aforementioned democratic principles is bound to either employ the \hyperref[p]{uniform random dictatorship} or decide whether to change its voting rule using a voting rule other than itself.